 Since their release in the 1980's, ROPS Test Codes have not changed significantly.
 However, the family of OECD ROPS Codes has increased so that presently it includes test procedures for Narrow-Track (wheeled, vineyard and orchard) tractors (Codes 6 and 7), plus Crawler (track lying) tractors (Code 8) and Telehandlers (self-propelled variable reach all-terrain forklift trucks for agriculture) (Code 9).
 Less dynamic ROPS tests are performed today, most of them being carried out by "static"-type procedures.
 In these tests, Code 4 is the most frequently used.
 Yet, unlike other OECD Test Codes, the ROPS test is related to the particular structure tested, which could be adapted to a range of different tractor models.
 A structure is usually tested with loadings to fit the heaviest model in the vehicle range, in the safe knowledge that the requirements of the lighter models will be satisfied.
 The results of OECD ROPS tests are not available to the public.
 Instead, they are kept confidential to the vehicle / ROPS manufacturer and the testing station which performed the test.
-After the testing, a test report is completed; this report is appropriate, an OECD Approval Number is issued for the ROPS to prove that it has met the test requirements [14].
+After the testing, a test report is completed; this report is subsequently checked by the OECD Coordinating (Quality Control) Centre and, if the report is appropriate, an OECD Approval Number is issued for the ROPS to prove that it has met the test requirements [14].